learn-co-curriculum/javascript-promises/README.md

 // {[[PromiseStatus]]: "pending", [[PromiseValue]]: undefined}
 ```

 If you run this new code, our promise may appear pretty useless.
-That is, our `console.log` statement still running before the `setTimeout` function completes...bummer.
+That is, our `console.log` statement still runs before the `setTimeout` function completes...bummer.
 Ok, so here is where the magic comes in.

 When we create a new promise, we return that promise object we saw above.